-After school detention is held from 3:30 - 4:30 P.M. on Wednesdays each week and may be assigned by a teacher or principal based on the type of unacceptable behavior a student may display.
+After school detention is held from 3:30 - 4:30 P.M. in conjunction with our afterschool program.

+Detention may be assigned by a teacher or principal based on the type of unacceptablebehavior a student may display.
 A detention takes priority over all other activities.